geo-ant/varpro/README.md

 }

 // the partial derivative of the exponential
-// decay with respect to the nonlinear parameter fn exp_decay_dtau(tvec: &DVector<f64>,tau: f64)
+// decay with respect to the nonlinear parameter tau
+// d/dtau e^(-t/tau) = e^(-t/tau)*t/tau^2
+fn exp_decay_dtau(tvec: &DVector<f64>,tau: f64)
   -> DVector<f64> {
   tvec.map(|t| (-t / tau)
     .exp() * t / tau.powi(2))
 }

-// temporal or spatial coordintates of the observations let x = dvector![0.,1.,2.,3.,4.,5.,6.,7.,8.,9.,10.];
+// temporal (or spatial) coordintates of the observations let x = dvector![0.,1.,2.,3.,4.,5.,6.,7.,8.,9.,10.];
 // the observations we want to fit let y = dvector![6.0,4.8,4.0,3.3,2.8,2.5,2.2,1.9,1.7,1.6,1.5];

-// 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"]) .function(&["tau1"], exp_decay)
+// 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"])
+  // provide the nonlinear basefunctions and their derivatives.
+  // In this example, the nonlinear functions are the same, but they
+  // don't have to be.
+  .function(&["tau1"], exp_decay)
   .partial_deriv("tau1", exp_decay_dtau)
   .function(&["tau2"], exp_decay)
   .partial_deriv("tau2", exp_decay_dtau)
-  .invariant_function(|x|DVector::from_element(x.len(),1.))
-  .independent_variable(x)
+  // a constant offset is added as an invariant basefunction
+  // of vectors of ones.
+It is multiplied with its own linear coefficient,
+  // creating a variable offset .invariant_function(|x|DVector::from_element(x.len(),1.))
+  // give the coordinates of the problem .independent_variable(x)
+  // provide guesses only for the nonlinear parameters in the
+  // order that they were given on construction.
   .initial_parameters(vec![2.5,5.5])
   .build()
   .unwrap();